eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 dagger* that she is carrying.
 They start whispering and finally a man comes closer, *'What have you done with the owner of that dagger?'* he demands. *'Well, he has kicked the bucket, he tried to attack me in a pissy alley'* Lana says.
-The man's face turns red with angers and he punches Lana in the face.
+The man's face turns red with anger and he punches Lana in the face.
 She doesn't see it coming.
 Everything becomes blurry but she wakes up shortly, a pitched battle is going on, she is not sure which are the sides anymore.
 Her nose is bleeding. ``-20HP`` ``Encounter: fight``